Take a Summer Tour of These Beloved Literary Gardens

 The Secret Garden by Frances Hodgson Burnett

-May you find bright words and flowers within a book and a spring garden.
+May you find bright words and flowers in a summer garden.

 Writers often look for inspiration in their gardens.
 Take an armchair vacation to the homes of five famous authors: